leaf-charter-school/Development-Environment-Setup/README.md

 #### Instructions

 Note that the installation of command line tools can take a bit of time.
-Ensure you have a good internet connection available, and once you've begun the installation process, be prepared to take a break.

 1) Install the command line tools by entering the following command into your terminal xcode-select --install